 The relevant question is not “Can I apply to a college without test scores?”
 It’s: “Should I apply without test scores?”

 What are the specific steps to take (and avoid) for your student to achieve his or her best results on the ACT or SAT?
-Start as early in junior year… Read more »
+Unlock the secrets to success at… Read more »

 In just four amazing months since the pandemic took hold, the education world has changed so much.
 What lies ahead for K-12 schooling this fall?
 What’s happening with ACT-SAT testing?
 Buckle up and read on.

 On May 21, the University of California regents voted to suspend its SAT/ACT testing requirement until at least 2024.
 At the same time, they decided to invest millions of dollars… Read more »